GLOUCESTER STREET – Father Delaney Collection

-Gloucester Street (which became Sean McDermott Street in 1933) in Dublin’s inner-city, is alive with activity: children having fun and grappling for the camera’s attention; teachers playing school yard games with students and women reluctantly posing for the camera.
-Moments in time are captured in a heavily-populated Dublin neighbourhood.
-The tenement dwellings here were later renovated after Dublin Corporation purchased them in 1941.
+Gloucester Street (which became Seán McDermott Street in 1933) is alive with activity: children play and grapple for the camera’s attention; teachers play school yard games with students and women reluctantly pose for camera.
+Moments in time are captured in a heavily-populated, inner-city Dublin neighbourhood.
+The tenement dwellings here were later demolished after Dublin Corporation purchased them in 1941.

 To see more of Jack Delaney Collection, click here.